juan11iguel/SOLhycool/modeling/matlab/exports/for_testing/readme.txt

 ${LD_LIBRARY_PATH}:MR/R2024b/runtime/glnxa64:MR/R2024b/bin/glnxa64:MR/R2024b/sys/os/glnxa64:MR/R2024b/sys/opengl/lib/glnxa64

-3. Using the combined_cooler_model Package
+3. Using the combined_cooler Package

-The combined_cooler_model package is on your Python path.
+The combined_cooler package is on your Python path.
 To import it into a Python script or session, execute:

-    import combined_cooler_model
+    import combined_cooler

 If a namespace must be specified for the package, modify the import statement accordingly.